DQNEO/go-build-bash/README.md

 # go-build-bash

-go-build-bash is a bash script that emulates `go build`.
+A bash script that emulates `go build`.

 The purpose of this project is to help go users learn how `go build` works.